sridharbabu27/Mp3-Music-Player-in-Python/README.md

 # Mp3-Music-Player-in-Python
-This is a code and description of the Mp3 player built using python programming language.
+This is the code and description of the Mp3 player built using python programming language.
 This is a MP3 music player which can play songs and audio files.

 library used are: